Dangers associated with eating raw meat and poultry

 Common symptoms of foodborne illness

-Symptoms of E. coli include diarrhea (sometimes bloody), abdominal pain, nausea and vomiting.
+Symptoms of E. coli include diarrhea (sometimes bloody), abdominal pain, nausea, and vomiting.
 Fever is rare.
-There are sometimes complications involving the kidneys, neurological system, and other systemic effects.
-Onset is a few hours to several days.
+There can be complications involving the kidneys, neurological system, and other systemic effects.
+Onset is from a few hours to several days.

 Symptoms of Salmonella include nausea, vomiting, diarrhea, abdominal pain, weakness, fever, and chills.
-Onset is usually 6 to72 hours.
+Onset is usually in 6–72 hours.

-Symptoms of Listeria are mild, flu-like symptoms with fever, chills and muscle aches.
+Symptoms of Listeria are mild, flu-like symptoms with fever, chills, and muscle aches.
 Gastrointestinal symptoms are possible but less common.
-Onset is a few hours to 3 days.
+Onset is within a few hours to 3 days.

 Trichinellosis has 2 phases.
-The first is the gastrointestinal phase, including diarrhea which starts 1-2 days after ingestion due to the larvae penetrating gastrointestinal mucosa and becoming adults.
+The first is the gastrointestinal phase, including diarrhea, which starts 1–2 days after ingestion of contaminated pork due to the time needed for the larvae to penetrate gastrointestinal mucosa and become adults.
 The second is the parenteral phase, during which the roundworms spread to muscle.
-Symptoms include diarrhea, fever, myalgias and edema.
-Complications include myocarditis (inflammation of heart muscle), encephalitis (brain inflammation), and thromboembolic disease (a condition caused by blood clots).
+Symptoms include diarrhea, fever, myalgias, and edema.
+Complications include myocarditis (inflammation of heart muscle), encephalitis (brain inflammation), and blood clots.

-Symptoms of Taenia solium (tapeworm) include mild abdominal discomfort, nausea, poor appetite, diarrhea, and constipation.
-The tapeworm, or parts of the tapeworm, may be seen in the stool.
-Neurocysticercosis is a serious complication caused by larval cysts in the brain that can cause seizures, headache, and other neurological symptoms.
+Symptoms of Taenia solium include mild abdominal discomfort, nausea, poor appetite, diarrhea, and constipation.
+The tapeworm, or parts of the tapeworm, can be seen in the stool.
+Neurocysticercosis is a serious complication caused by larval tapeworm cysts in the brain that can cause seizures, headaches, and other neurological symptoms.
 Some people remain asymptomatic, and others have delayed onset of symptoms (as long as years later).

 Preparing meat correctly